 To keep up with the news from the constituency visit our website news page or follow us on our social media accounts…

 Facebook: We have a public discussion page and a members-only private group.
-Members are encouraged to get involved in both.
+Members are encouraged to get involved in both of them.

 Events: Public events organised by South Lakes Labour will show up on the website events page and on our social media feeds.